danphenderson/BlockOpt.jl/docs/src/tutorials/simple.md

     objective formula: missing
 ```

-The model is now loaded to a `final` state meaning that the objective and gradient function
+The model is now loaded to a `final` state, implying that the objective
-can no longer be modified.
+and gradient function may no longer be modified.

-We may optionally set a formula for the objective function of model `m`.
-The formula
+We optionally chose to set a formula for the objective function of model `m`.
-is used in the trace plots which may be generated from the simulation.
+The formula will be displayed when plotting simulations of the `m`.

 ```julia-repl
 julia> rosen_formula = "\$\\sum_{i=1}^{N-1} \\left[100(x_{i+1}^2 - x_i^2)^2 + (1 - x_i)^2\\right]\$";